Replit vs GitHub Codespaces: The complete comparison guide

 • Microsoft Azure partnership for enterprise infrastructure and scalability

-Companies achieve remarkable results with the platform.
+Companies achieve remarkable results with Replit.
 AllFly, a 40-person travel startup, rebuilt their app in just days, slashing development costs by $400,000 and increasing productivity by 85%.
 Zinus saved more than $140,000 and cut development time by 50% when building custom analytics dashboards.
 BatchData built three enterprise-grade solutions that save $62,000 annually, completing projects in hours rather than months.

 Replit's strength lies in its completeness.
 You can go from idea to live app in minutes without managing infrastructure or local dependencies.